noahzn/Lite-Mono/README.md

-The training code will released soon.
+The training code will be released soon.